peasy/Peasy.NET/README.md

 #Contributing

 All contributions are welcome, from general framework improvements to sample client consumers, proxy implementations, and documentation updates.
 Want to get involved?
-Please hit me up at aaron.hanusa at gmail dot com with your ideas.
+Please hit me up with your ideas.
 Alternatively, you can make a pull request and I'll get to it ASAP.